Dominic Calvert-Lewin: Everton

-Calvert-Lewin signed for Everton in a £1.5 million deal on 31 August 2016.
+Calvert-Lewin signed for Premier League club Everton for a transfer fee of £1.5 million on 31 August 2016.
 He later reflected on the move as "simply too good to resist."

-He made his debut as a substitute in a 2–1 win over Arsenal on 13 December 2016.
-After missing out for two months due to ankle injury, Calvert-Lewin scored his first goal for Everton in a Premier League fixture against Hull City on 18 March 2017, a 4–0 win.
-On 3 May 2017, he signed a five-year contract, keeping him until 2022.
+He made his debut as a substitute in a 2–1 win over Arsenal on 13 December 2016, playing 11 minutes as a substitute for Enner Valencia.
+On 2 January 2017, he made his first start for Everton in a 3–0 win at Southampton but was substituted after 12 minutes with an ankle injury which led to him missing the next two months of the season.
+He returned from injury as an 84th minute substitute in a 3–0 win against West Bromwich Albion on 11 March and scored his first Everton goal in the ninth minute of a 4–0 win against Hull City on 18 March.
+On 3 May 2017, he signed a new five-year contract with Everton.